Lexi-BU/lexi/_sources/install.rst.txt

     deactivate

-Installing Lexi
+Installing `lexi`
 ---------------
-There are three ways to install Lexi: from pypi, from source, and from a local copy.
+There are three ways to install `lexi`: from pypi, from source, and from a local copy.

 Installing from PyPI
 ~~~~~~~~~~~~~~~~~~~~~

-After you have created and activated your virtual environment, you can install Lexi from PyPI by
+After you have created and activated your virtual environment, you can install `lexi` from PyPI by
 running the following command:

 .. code-block:: bash